 When your SMSF is set up, you can request your retail Super Fund to roll over your Superannuation balance to the SMSF.
 The retail fund will have a “Benefit Rollover Request” form that should be completed.
-You can phone your retail superannuation fund to request the form or it might be available from their website.
-Alternatively, you can request this with an ATO Whole of BalanceTransfer form request.
+You can phone your retail superannuation fund to request the form, or it might be available from their website.
+Alternatively, you can request this with the ATO Whole of BalanceTransfer form request.
 The retail super fund will then send you a cheque with a Benefit Rollover Statement.

 The retail Super Fund will ask you for details of your SMSF and will issue a cheque payable to your SMSF.
-They might ask for the SMSF ABN (Australian Business Number) and confirmation of Trustees and Beneficiaries in the SMSF before rolling your funds out.
+They might ask for the SMSF’s ABN (Australian Business Number) and confirmation of Trustees and Beneficiaries in the SMSF before rolling your funds out.
 Please contact Superannuation Warehouse if you need data from the ATO confirming Trustees and Beneficiaries in your SMSF.
-We are registered tax agents and can access this information directly from the Tax Office system.
+We are a registered tax agent and can access this information directly from the Tax Office system.
 We can also certify this document.
 This is a free service for our clients.

 Please remember to keep the Rollover Statement from the retail fund.
 This will set out the components of the benefit received.
 Superannuation Warehouse will ask you for this information at the end of the financial year in order to complete your Member Benefit Statement.

 You can also send funds as a roll over from your SMSF back to a retail fund.
-The form to be filled out to be sent from your SMSF to the retail fund is here and and example of how to complete is is attached here.
+The form to be filled out to be sent from your SMSF to the retail fund is here and and example of how to complete it is attached here.

-If you use an online bank e.g. UBank there is no branch network for cheque deposits.
-You will therefore need to post your cheque to the bank for deposit into your SMSF bank account.
+If you use an online bank e.g. UBank, there is no branch network for cheque deposits.
+You will, therefore, need to post your cheque to the bank for deposit into your SMSF bank account.